Be Prepared at the Polls

 ☐ Comfortable shoes

-☐ Folding/camping chair (if you need have difficulty standing, ask a poll worker about curbside voting)
+☐ Folding/camping chair (if you have difficulty standing, ask a poll worker about curbside voting)

 ☐ Phone (fully charged)